- ABV = 7.5 – 10.0% (High)^

 A strong, intensely hop-forward and bitter pale American ale.

-- Colour^ = Gold to dark amber
+- Colour^ = Gold to amber

 Key Aromas & Flavours: